AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 ### Mounting the docker socket

-We need to mount the host docker socket (usually `/var/run/docker.sock`) into the Sharelatex container.
+We need to mount the host docker socket (usually `/var/run/docker.sock`) into the Overleaf container.
 In this example, note the addition of an extra `-v` option with `/var/run/docker.sock:/var/run/docker.sock`.

 ```